 Katy and some of the girls while waiting in line.

-Katy teamed up with Nazyia, another troop member, and I teamed up with the sweet girl named Taylor.
+Katy teamed up with Nazyia, another troop member, and I teamed up with a sweet girl named Taylor.
 Taylor’s mom was there, too, but she was paired with Taylor’s sister.
 Taylor and I were the first of the Gamma group to be assigned a family.
 It was a mom, dad and two of the four children that were signed up.
-Before shopping there was Christmas program everyone had to go to that started about every 20 minutes.
+Before shopping there was a Christmas program everyone had to go to that started about every 20 minutes.
 While we were waiting on the next program we went to see Santa and get a snack and I went over the procedure with mom.
 With four kids I asked if she wanted to divide and conquer and have dad shop for two and she said “he doesn’t know anything!”.
 Dad’s usually don’t.
 She said she had gotten gifts from NCM before but she just got a bag of things.
 She had never done the shopping set-up before.
 I assured her it was my first time and I didn’t know what I was doing, either.

 The program was fun.
 We sang Jingle Bells and We Wish You a Merry Christmas.
 They had a team of “strong men” to entertain.
 I’ve forgotten their names and the name of their act.
 They bent steel, ripped a deck of cards in half (can’t find phone books anymore) and rolled up a frying pan.